-On the other hand, the previous AC-based framework explores different layers of abstraction spanning software or circuits, architectures, and algorithms to reduce the consumed energy in processing cores/accelerators.
+In addition to the above techniques, a few previous AC-based frameworks explore different layers of abstraction spanning software or circuits, architectures, and algorithms to reduce the consumed energy in processing cores/accelerators.
 Introducing errors in the memory subsystem is an effective way of exploiting the applications' intrinsic error resilience.
 However, we concentrate on prior works related to approximate memories since that aligns with this work.
 Prior works on approximate DRAMs \cite{Flikker, AC_dram} relax their refresh rate to inject retention errors in the saved or read data contents in exchange for refresh power savings.
 On the other hand, \cite{AC_PCM} proposes approximate multilevel PCMs that can (i) reduce the number of programming pulses to inject write errors in exchange for energy savings and (ii) perform partial error correction on the most significant bits of the worn-out blocks.
-However, spintronic memories require exploring new techniques due to the in-applicability of the mentioned approximation mechanisms.
-Moreover, \cite{AC_STT_Roy} proposes simulation-based enhanced architectural and software approximate design models by accessing cells in the memory arrays with different current levels depending on application requirements at the cost of higher read/write error rates, that can (i) specify acceptable error probabilities for groups of bits within the word by controlling the quality of the read/write operations (ii) regulate (by software) the numerical significance of errors incurred during approximate load/store operations.
+However, spintronic memories require exploring new technique due to the in-applicability of the mentioned approximation mechanisms.
+Moreover, \cite{AC_STT_Roy, AC_STT_Roy_DATE} proposed simulation-based enhanced architectural and software approximate design models by accessing cells in the memory arrays with different current levels depending on application requirements at the cost of higher read/write error rates.
+The proposed technique can (i) specify acceptable error probabilities for groups of bits within the word by controlling the quality of the read/write operations (ii) regulate (by software) the numerical significance of errors incurred during approximate load/store operations.
 However, this work entirely ignores the process variation effect.
 The process variation in spintronic memories affects both the MTJ cell and CMOS transistor parameters, which, in turn, impacts the parameters associated with read/write operations such as switching current, thermal stability factor, transistor's output current, etc. Consequently, the output accuracy at the architecture level will vary considerably with process variation due to these different and lower read/write access current levels.
-Furthermore, in \cite{AC_Tahoori}, another simulation-based new approximate spintronic on-chip memory design is proposed by relaxing both device and circuit parameters of spintronic memories by increasing various failure rates such as read disturb, retention and read decision failures, along with write errors to improve energy consumption and performance.
+In \cite{AC_Tahoori}, another simulation-based new approximate spintronic on-chip memory design is proposed by relaxing both device and circuit parameters of spintronic memories by increasing various failure rates such as read disturb, retention and read decision failures, along with write errors to improve energy consumption and performance.